Anthares101/volatility-installer/README.md

 # Disclaimer

-I tested this script in Kali Linux only, it should work in all linux distributions with bash but you know, is not tested ^^.
+I tested this script in Kali Linux only, it should work in all linux distributions with bash but you know, it is not tested ^^.
 Also, this script will append this line:
 `PATH="$HOME/volatility:$PATH"` to your `.bashrc` in order to add Volatility to your path so if you dont use Bash as your main shell you will need to add that line to the correct file (For example, if you use `zsh` add the line to your `.zshrc` file).

 # The problem for Kali Users

 If you use Kali Linux, you may have noticed that python 2 support is... not good in Kali last updates, pip for Python 2 is not even installed and you cant add it from Kali repositories.
-Volatility is affected by this because right now, it only works with Python 2 (I know they are working in Python 3 version but is not done yet) and you need to install some dependencies.
+Volatility is affected by this because right now, it only works with Python 2 (I know they are working in a Python 3 version but is not done yet) and you need to install some dependencies.

 As i said before, pip for Python 2 is not available in Kali and getting the last volatility version to work can be a bit tricky.